ramyabala221190/angular-kubernetes/README.md

 1. selector:A label selector is a label query over a set of resources.
 The result of matchLabels and matchExpressions are ANDed.
 An empty label selector matches all objects.
 A null label selector matches no objects.

 matchLabels is a map of {key,value} pairs.

+.spec.selector is a required field that specifies a label selector for the Pods targeted by this Deployment.
+.spec.selector must match .spec.template.metadata.labels, or it will be rejected by the API.

 2. template:Template describes the pods that will be created.